lukeswitz/Subterfuge/README.md

 ## Workflow

 1. **Subdomain Discovery**:
-    - `subTerra.py` discovers subdomains using a deep set of tooling.
+    - The included `subTerra.py` [tool](https://github.com/lukeswitz/Subterfuge/blob/main/SubdomainTool/) discovers subdomains using a deep set of tooling.
     - Discovered subdomains are saved in a text file in their respective folders.

 2. **Permutation Generation and Validation**: